ziqiangcui/CORE-RAG-ICML26/README.md

 # CORE
-The official code of paper "CORE: Lossless Compression for Retrieval-Augmented LLMs via Reinforcement Learning"
+The official code of paper "Less Is More: Elevating RAG via Performance-Driven Context Compression"

 ## Download Data